You are viewing the Acarigua chapter · Global · New York · Caracas

 What your support funds

-Documentation costs money: equipment, technical support, professional time.
-Training requires materials, facilitators and infrastructure.
+Documentation requires equipment, editing, technical support and professional time.
+Training requires facilitators, materials and methodologies.
 Mediation needs spaces, public communication and accessibility resources.
-Digital tools require design, development and maintenance.
-The platform connects all of these into one cultural infrastructure that strengthens Venezuela's central-western region.
+Digital tools involve design, maintenance and updates.
+Complementary support allows these components to function as one cultural platform, rather than separate actions.

 What you can expect in return